xjsender/haoide/README.md

 ## Execute Anonymous
 Choose any apex code snippet, press ```Ctrl+Alt+E``` or click ```SublimeApex > Execute Anonymous```, the executed result will be shown in a new view.

+There has a ```log_levels``` setting in the default setting, If you want to change anonymous log levels, you can put your log levels settings into your user setting.

 ## Execute Query
 After any snippet which start with SELECT is chosen, you can press ```Ctrl+Alt+Q``` or click ```SublimeApex > Execute Query```, the queried result will be shown in a new view.